+Case Management Activity.
+Information and assistance in supposase management services. ort of participant direction are furnished as an element of Medicaio

+Specify in detail the information and assistance that are furnished opportunity under the waiver: d through case management for each participant direction

 Waiver Service Coverage.
-Information and assistance in support of participant direction are provided through the following waiver service coverage(s) specified in Appendix C-1/C-3 (check each that applies):
+Information and assistance in suppor service coverage(s) specified in Appendix C-1/C-3 (check each the context of the coverage). t of participant direction are provided through the following waive that applies):

 Participant-Directed Waiver Service Information and Assistance Provided through this Waiver Service Coverage

 Specialized Medical Equipment and Supplies (Adaptive Equipment)

 In Home Respite

 Occupational Therapy

 Prevocational Services

 Physical Therapy

 Applied Behavior Analysis

 Individualized Skill Development

-Community Specialist ✓
+Community Specialist

-Communication Integration
+Community Integration

 Environmental Accessibility Adaptations-Home/Vehicle Modification

 Professional Assessment and Monitoring

 Day Habilitation

 Out of Home Respite

 Crisis Intervention

 Transportation

-Support Broker
+Support Broker ✓

-Personal Assistant >
+Personal Assistant

 Speech Therapy

 Counseling

 Job Development

 Supported Employment

 Career Planning

 Community Transition

 Assistive Technology

 Person Centered Strategies Consultation

-Administrative Activity.
-Information and assistance in suppor t of participant direction are furnished as an administrative activity.
+furnished by one or more entities, provided that there is no duplication.
+Specify the payment authority (or authorities) under which these supports are furnished and, where required, provide the additional information requested (check each that applies):

-detail the supports that are furnished for each participant direct assessing the performance of the entities that furnish these supports performance: how the supports are procured and compensated; (c) describe in tion opportunity under the waiver; (d) the methods and frequency of ports; and, (e) the entity or entities responsible for assessing
+Specify (a) the types of entities that furnish these supports; (b) how the supports are procured and compensated; (c) describe in detail the supports that are furnished for each participant direction opportunity under the waiver; (d) the methods and frequency of assessing the performance of the entities that furnish these supports; and, (e) the entity or entities responsible for assessing

+performance:

+^

-Appendix E: Participant Direction of Services
+ppe endix E: Participant Direction of Services

 E-1: Overview (10 of 13)

 k.
 Independent Advocacy (select one).

-No. Arrangements have not been made for independent ad vocacy.
+No. Arrangements have not been made for independent advocacy.

-Yes.
+○ Yes.
 Independent advocacy is available to participants who direct their services.

-Describe the nature of this independent advocacy and how part ticipants may access this advocacy:
+Describe the nature of this independent advocacy and how participants may access this advocacy:

-Appendix E: Participant Direction of Services

-E-1: Overview (11 of 13)

-l.
-Voluntary Termination of Participant Direction.
-Describe how the ne State accommodates a participant who voluntarily terminates

-Appe
+^

-l. participant direction in order to receive services through an alternate service delivery method, including how the State assures continuity of services and participant health and welfare during the transition from participant direction:
+I. Voluntary Termination of Participant Direction.
+Describe how the State accommodates a participant who voluntarily terminates participant direction in order to receive services through an alternate service delivery method, including how the State assures continuity of services and participant health and welfare during the transition from participant direction:

-If an individual voluntarily requests to terminate individual direction in order to receive services through an agency, the suuport coordinator will work with the individual or legal representative to select a provider agency and transition services to the agency model by changing prior authorizations based on the individuals needs.
+If an individual voluntarily requests to terminate individual direction in order to receive services through an agency, the support coordinator will work with the individual or legal representative to select a provider agency and transition services to the agency model by changing prior authorizations based on the individuals needs.
 The support coordinator and other staff with the Regional Office will make every effort for the transition to be smooth and to ensure the individual is not without services during the transition.
 If SDS is terminated, the same level of services will be offered to the individual through a traditional agency model.

+m.
 Involuntary Termination of Participant Direction.
 Specify the circumstances when the State will involuntarily terminate the use of participant direction and require the participant to receive provider-managed services instead, including how continuity of services and participant health and welfare is assured during the transition.